CoderDennis/elm-date-extra/README.md

 #### Feedback that is of interest.

 * Additional locale for the Configs section.
-* Suggestions to improve API and or package structure or Types.
- * Particularly interested in improvements that might make it safer and easier to work with dates.
 * More Examples for example folder
 * Improved documentation.
 * Bugs.